ConfoundingVariables/ConfoundingVariables/README.md

 - 👋 Hi, I’m @ConfoundingVariables
 - 👀 I’m interested in Cyber Security and PKM
-- 🌱 I’m currently learning Data Analysis
+- 🌱 I’m currently pursuing B.Sc.
+IT
 - 💞️ I’m looking to collaborate on soemthing soon
 - 📫 How to reach me discord: TAKLU#1302